Superconducting microsphere magnetically levitated in an anharmonic potential with integrated magnetic readout: Measurement of particle motion

-Based on the dependence of the pickup-loop flux on the particle displacement (\cref{fig:pickupsignal}) and the flux transfer efficiency from the pickup loops to the SQUID loop (Eq.~(\cref{eq:fluxtransfer}) we make independent estimates of the pickup efficiency $\eta_i=\{40,15,600\}\,\mathrm{m\upphi_0}$\SI[parse-numbers = false]{}{\per\micro\meter}.
-These values are much larger than the ones found by using the measurement data and the model for the potential energy $\{0.47,1.00,5.7\}\,\mathrm{m\upphi_0}$\SI[parse-numbers = false]{}{\per\micro\meter}.
-This discrepancy may originate from underestimation of the parasitic inductance or from the simplifying assumption of a magnetic quadrupole field at the trap center which was used in \cref{sec:inductivecoupling}.
-The discrepancy may also arise because our estimates of the response of the pickup loops to displacements along $x$ and $y$ using the data in \cref{fig:pickupsignal} depend critically on our knowledge of the particle's equilibrium position, due to the nonlinearity of the pickup efficiency.
+Based on the dependence of the pickup-loop flux on the particle displacement (\cref{fig:pickupsignal}) and the flux transfer efficiency from the pickup loops to the SQUID loop \cref{eq:fluxtransfer} we make independent estimates of the pickup efficiency in the pick-up loop $\eta_{i,\mathrm{quad-field}}^{\mathrm{pickup}}=\{40,15.3,600\}\,\mathrm{m\upphi_0}$\SI[parse-numbers = false]{}{\per\micro\meter}.
+These values are close to the ones found by using the measurement data and the model for the potential energy, where we obtain $\eta_{i,\mathrm{model}}^{\mathrm{pickup}}=\{50,106,625\}\,\mathrm{m\upphi_0}$\SI[parse-numbers = false]{}{\per\micro\meter}.
+We note that we obtain the latter values by dividing the pickup efficiencies in terms of flux in the SQUID $\eta_i=\{1.58,3.3,19.4\}\,\mathrm{m\upphi_0}$\SI[parse-numbers = false]{}{\per\micro\meter} by the flux transfer efficiency $\eta_{\mathrm{flux}}$, i.e., $\eta_{i,\mathrm{model}}^{\mathrm{pickup}}=\eta_i/\eta_{\mathrm{flux}}$.
+The small discrepancy may arise because our estimates of the response of the pickup loops to displacements along $x$ and $y$ using the data in \cref{fig:pickupsignal} depend critically on our knowledge of the particle's equilibrium position, due to the nonlinearity of the pickup efficiency.
+Additionally, we made the simplifying assumption in \cref{app:inductivecoupling} of a magnetic quadrupole field at the trap center.